-To create a rule, use the RuleBuilder or the Traffic Manager's TrafficScript language.
-TrafficScript has the capability to inspect all aspects of the incoming request, from the source and destination port and IP address, to the type and actual content of the traffic.
+Rules are constructed using Pulse Secure's TrafficScript language.
+This has the capability to inspect all aspects of the incoming request, from the source and destination port and IP to the type and actual content of the traffic.
 TrafficScript incorporates support for XPath (a language used to query XML documents), XSLT, and other XML-specific capabilities.
 These are often used by SOAP-based protocols employed by Web services, and enable complex data to be exchanged and understood automatically without user intervention.